Berkshire Flyer

 The Berkshire Flyer is a seasonal Amtrak passenger train service between New York City and the Berkshire Mountains in Pittsfield, Massachusetts, via the Hudson Valley.
-The weekly train departs Penn Station on Friday and Sunday afternoons during the summer and returns on Sundays (Mondays on holiday weekends).
-The route's 2023 season began on May 26 and ran through October 9 as the second year of a three-year pilot program.
+As of the 2026 season, the weekly train completes two round-trips between Penn Station and Pittsfield, one each on Fridays and Sundays (Mondays on holiday weekends).

 History

 Development

 In 2014, Massachusetts proposed moving ahead with plans for commuter rail service between the Berkshires and New York City.
 Eight round trips per day would have followed the Housatonic Railroad from Pittsfield through Connecticut to Southeast, New York, where they would have taken the Harlem Line to Grand Central Terminal.
 Four stops were proposed in Berkshire County: Pittsfield, Lee, Great Barrington, and Sheffield.
 The commuter rail project failed to progress due to lack of interest from the administration of Connecticut Governor Dannel Malloy.

 In 2017, the Massachusetts legislature began new efforts toward a summer tourist train, not commuter rail, between New York City and the Berkshires.
 Eddie Sporn, a Berkshire-based consultant, was researching the topic of restoring passenger rail service and sent an outline of plans to State Senator Adam Hinds.
 The plan for the "Berkshire Flyer" was modeled on the CapeFLYER, a popular seasonal train between Boston and Cape Cod.
 The proposal routed the train on the Empire Corridor through New York State rather than Connecticut.
 In September the legislature empaneled a working group consisting of MassDOT representatives, government officials, business leaders, and involved citizens to work on the project.

 MassDOT released a Berkshire Flyer feasibility study in March 2018 in which three alternatives were studied.
 The first option (which was ultimately selected) was to extend an Empire Service round trip from to Pittsfield.
 The second option would have added a new limited-stop express train on this route, saving 10 to 12 minutes.
 The third would have added a new train that skipped Albany–Rensselaer by traversing the Schodack Subdivision, cutting 18 mi and saving 20 minutes.
 NYSDOT stated it would not support a service that did not stop at all Empire Corridor stations.
 The report also raised the possibility of a new Amtrak station in Chatham, New York, but this was not evaluated due to its large capital costs.

 In May 2018, the Massachusetts Senate approved funds for a two-year trial of the Berkshire Flyer.
 The service would be a seasonal extension of a weekend Empire Service round trip to Pittsfield.